MobiGary/Mobirise-Configurable-Bootstrap-Menu/README.md

 ## <b>Latest Version</b><br>
 <b><i> NOTE: Effective 16/04/21 this Githib repository has been retired and is being kep to historical changelog purposes only.
 The new Githuib repository can be found at https://github.com/MobiGary/MobiriseM4blocks</b></i>

-Latest Vwersion: v3.4 as detailed in the NEW changelog: https://github.com/MobiGary/MobiriseM4blocks/blob/main/CHANGELOG.md
+Latest Version: v3.4 as detailed in the NEW changelog (new repository): https://github.com/MobiGary/MobiriseM4blocks/blob/main/CHANGELOG.md

 OLD Changelog for historical reference purposes: